f0e/blur/README.md

 To use the command line version, run `./blur-Linux-x64.AppImage cli <args>`, or symlink the AppImage as `blur-cli`.

 If it won't start because FUSE isn't available (e.g. in a container), run it with `--appimage-extract-and-run`.

+If you'd rather not use an AppImage, the tarball has the same files unpacked.
+Extract it with `tar -xzf blur-Linux-x64.tar.gz`, then run `blur/blur` for the gui or `blur/blur-cli` for the command line version.
+Keep the `blur` folder together, since the binaries find everything relative to themselves.

 ## Features